anudeep512/Mini-Aims-Portal/README.md

 ### Compiling

-After cloning is redirect control to project folder using:
+After cloning is done redirect control to project folder using:

     cd ./PROJECT_MINI_AIMS